This post may contain affiliate links. Please read our disclosure policy.

 - Heat the oil in a large dutch oven, or large pot.
 Add the meat in batches.
 Don't over crowd the pan.
 Cook the meat, searing on all sides.
 Cook each side about 30-45 seconds.
 Remove the meat to a plate or cutting board once seared.
 Continue until all meat is seared.

-- Once all the bits are removed you can add the meat back into the pot, along with the bay leaves and onion.
+- Add the meat back into the pot, add the onion, garlic, and the bayleaves.
 Bring to a simmer.
 Cover.
 Let simmer about 40 minutes.

 - Remove the lid, stir the stew.
-At this point we can add the carrots, celery and potatoes.
+At this point we can add the carrots, celery, potatoes and thyme.
 Continue to simmer for another 30-40 minutes.

 - Check the meat, it will become very tender and you will be able to easily break it apart.
 Also check that the potatoes are tender.

 - Skim any extra fat off the top of the stew.
+Remove the bayleaves and thyme.
 Add salt and pepper as needed to the broth to taste.

 - Serve and top with fresh parsley if desired.